VictoriaShalabaeva/Accardo-Lab/README.md

     - I want to look for the publication list with DOI links provided.
     - I want to find a group members list to check name or email address spelling.
     - I want to be able to easily navigate throughout the site to find content.

-  - **As a user from a general audience:**

-    - I want to easily understand the main areas of research of the group and learn more about it.
-    - I want to be able to easily navigate throughout the site to find content.
-    - I want to find the contact information.
-    - I want to locate social media links to start following the research group.

 - ### Design

   - **Colour Scheme**